-Persons invited for interviews will be contacted via phone or email.
-Internship interview appointments are offered on Fridays in mid-December and throughout the month of January.
+Applicants invited for interviews will be contacted via email.
+Internship interview appointments are offered on weekdays in December and January.
+All interviews will be virtual this year, with a virtual tour and meetings with the Director of Psychology Training and supervising staff psychologists.